 - 3 jalapeño peppers diced

-- 1/2 of a cup of sliced green onions for serving
+- 1/2 cup sliced green onions for serving

 - Tabasco sauce for serving

-- Place the Northern beans in a large pot and add enough water to cover as well as come about 2-3 inches above the beans.
-Place a tight-fitting lid over the pot and let set overnight or for at least 8 hours before you begin cooking them.
+Place the Northern beans in a large pot and add enough water to cover as well as come about 2-3 inches above the beans.
+Place a tight-fitting lid over the pot and let sit overnight or for at least 8 hours before you begin cooking them.